 In today’s era, we’re surrounded by various data forms.
 And the availability of such large amounts of data is impressive by itself.
 But mere access to data isn’t enough.
 What’s more important is knowing how to use it.

 If you don’t know how to analyze and use the available data to your advantage then you’re likely to become overwhelmed.
 So what’s one efficient and effective way to put your data to good use?
 Enter heat maps.
 No matter how massive your data set is, a heat map will assist you in interpreting large data sets. there’s always a simpler way to control and interpret them.

 This article will help you learn how to use website heatmaps to facilitate your marketing.
 They are a way of making it easier to understand what our data is revealing.
-Heat maps will simplify complex data in a way that even non-professionals would understand them easily.
+Heat maps will simplify complex data in a way that even non-professionals would understand easily.
 Also, they are a perfect tool for analyzing user behaviors.
-This alone can determine the importance of heat maps usage.
+This alone can determine the importance of heatmaps’ usage.

 What Is a Heat Map?

-A website heat map is a visual data representation technique that shows the density of your website data such as the number of visitors, clicks, and scroll in different colors.
+A website heat map is a visual data representation technique that shows the density of your website data such as the number of visitors, clicks, and scrolls in different colors.
 Here’s one example:

 What Are the Website Heat Map Types?

 Your visitors have different behaviors when they are visiting your website.
 Thus, there is more than one way to track their behaviors and make your website better accordingly.
 Let’s see what are these ways:

 This type will save and show you every click that your visitors have done on your page.
 The most clicked area on your landing page will be shown in red color.

 Click maps will show you if your page elements are in the best place or not.
 For example, if your CTA button is not in the hot area it means it’s not in the best place.